FO Model Checking of Interval Graphs: Preliminaries

-We describe possible courses of the $d$-round Ehrenfeucht-Fra{\"\i}ss\'e game on a single relational structure by a rooted tree, which we call a {\em $d$-EF-tree}.
-All the leaves of an $d$-EF-tree are at depth $d$ and each of them is associated with a relational structure with elements labeled from $1$ to $d$.
-The $d$-EF-tree $\TT$ for the game played on a relational structure $R$ is obtained as follows.
-The number of children of every internal node of $\TT$ is the number of elements of $R$ and the edges leaving the internal node to its children are associated in the one-to-one way with the elements of $R$.
-So, every path from the root of $\TT$ to a leaf $u$ of $\TT$ yields a sequence $x_1,\ldots,x_d$ of the elements of $R$ (those associated with the edges of that path) and the substructure of $R$ induced by $x_1,\ldots,x_d$ with $x_i$ labeled with $i$ is the one associated with the leaf $u$.

-A mapping $f$ from a $d$-EF-tree $\TT$ to another $d$-EF-tree $\TT'$ is an EF-homomor\-phi\-sm if the following three conditions hold: \begin{enumerate} \item if $u$ is a parent of $v$ in $\TT$, then $f(u)$ is a parent of $f(v)$ in $\TT'$, and \item if $u$ is a leaf of $\TT$, then $f(u)$ is a leaf of $\TT'$, and \item the structures associated with $u$ and $f(u)$ are isomorphic through the bijection given by the labelings. \end{enumerate} Two trees $\TT$ and $\TT'$ are {\em EF-equivalent} if there exist an EF-homomorphism from $\TT$ to $\TT'$ and an EF-homomorphism from $\TT'$ to $\TT$.
+We describe possible courses of the $d$-round Ehrenfeucht-Fra{\"\i}ss\'e games by rooted trees.
+A {\em $d$-EF-tree $\TT$} is a rooted tree with the following properties: \begin{enumerate} \item each leaf $v$ of $\TT$ is associated with a relational structure $S(v)$ with elements labelled with $1,\ldots,d$ such that each element of $S(v)$ has at least one label (but possibly more labels) and each label is used exactly once, and \item all the leaves of $\TT$ are at depth $d$. \end{enumerate} The {\em full $d$-EF-tree $\TT_R$} of a relational structure $R$ is a $d$-EF-tree $\TT$ such that \begin{enumerate} \item the edges from each internal node $u$ to its descendants are in one-to-one correspondence with the elements of $R$, and \item the structure $S(v)$ associated with a leaf $v$ of $\TT_R$ is the substructure of $R$ induced by the elements corresponding to the edges on the unique path from the root to $v$ and the element corresponding to the $i$-th edge of this path is labelled by $i$. \end{enumerate} A mapping $f$ from a $d$-EF-tree $\TT$ to another $d$-EF-tree $\TT'$ is an {\em EF-homomor\-phi\-sm} if the following three conditions hold: \begin{enumerate} \item if $u$ is the parent of a vertex $v$ of $\TT$, then $f(u)$ is the parent of $f(v)$ in $\TT'$, \item if $u$ is a leaf of $\TT$, then $f(u)$ is a leaf of $\TT'$, and \item the relational structures associated with $u$ and $f(u)$ are the same. \end{enumerate} Two $d$-EF-trees $\TT$ and $\TT'$ are {\em EF-equivalent} if there exist an EF-homomorphism from $\TT$ to $\TT'$ and an EF-homomorphism from $\TT'$ to $\TT$.
+An EF-homomorpishm that is bijective is an EF-isomorphism.

-Let $\TT$ and $\TT'$ be the $d$-EF-trees for the game played on relational structures $R$ and $R'$, respectively.
-Suppose that $\TT$ and $\TT'$ are EF-equivalent and let $f_1$ and $f_2$ be the EF-homomorphism from $\TT$ to $\TT'$ and $\TT'$ to $\TT$, respectively.
-We claim that the duplicator wins the $d$-round Ehrenfeucht-Fra{\"\i}ss\'e game for $R$ and $R'$.
-Let us describe a possible strategy for the duplicator.
-We restrict to the case when the spoiler chooses an element $x_i$ of $R$ in the $i$-th step, assuming elements $x_1,\ldots,x_{i-1}$ in $R$ and elements $y_1,\ldots,y_{i-1}$ in $R'$ have been chosen in the previous rounds.
-Let $u_0,\ldots,u_i$ be the path in $\TT$ corresponding to $x_1,\ldots,x_i$.
-The duplicator chooses the element $y_i$ in $R'$ that corresponds to the edge $f_1(u_{i-1})f_1(u_i)$ in $\TT'$.
-It can be verified that if the duplicator follows this strategy, then the substructures of $R$ and $R'$ induced by $x_1,\ldots,x_d$ and $y_1,\ldots,y_d$, respectively, are isomorphic.